rsmith-nl/sdl3-cairo-imgui/README.rst

 Notes
 -----

+* **Asset paths**: Always run the demo from the project root directory.
+The build outputs to ``out/build/{preset}/bin/`` but relative asset paths (like ``assets/image.bmp``) are resolved from the working directory.
+Both the CMake ``run`` target and VS Code debug configurations automatically set the working directory to the project root for uniform path behavior across debug and release builds.
 * CMake tries to locate SDL3 and Cairo via their official CMake packages when available, and falls back to ``pkg-config`` otherwise.
 This works out-of-the-box on both Debian and MSYS2.
 * To build the engine as a static library without the demo, configure with ``-DBUILD_DEMO=OFF``.
 * On Windows you can request a GUI‑subsystem demo (no console window) with ``-DWINDOWS_GUI_SUBSYSTEM=ON``.